Captain-Bacon/Reddit_Getter/README.md

 The script will prompt you for:

-* The Reddit post URL.
+- The Reddit post URL.
-* Comment fetching preference (Number, `all`, or `no`).
+- Comment fetching preference (Number, `all`, or `no`).
-* Comment sort order (if fetching comments).
+- Comment sort order (if fetching comments).
-* Comment depth limit (if fetching comments).
+- Comment depth limit (if fetching comments).
 Remember, depth is zero-indexed (0 = top-level only).
-* Output filename (optional, leave blank to auto-generate).
+- Output filename (optional, leave blank to auto-generate).
-* Whether to print output to the console instead of saving.
+- Whether to print output to the console instead of saving.
-* Whether to include verbose raw media details (can greatly increase JSON size).
+- Whether to include verbose raw media details (can greatly increase JSON size).
+- **Media Download Prompts (if applicable):** After the above steps, if downloadable media is detected in the post or comments, you will be asked if you want to download it and from where (post only, comments only, or both).
+See the [Media Download Feature](#media-download-feature) section for details.

 ## Output Format